Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Numerical Analisys

+The electroweak parameters and leptonic masses were obtained from \cite{PDG20}, while the parton distribution functions were taken from the latest NNPDF4.0 set \cite{NNPDF40}, with the natural scale choice $Q \equiv \sqrt{Q^2} = M$.
+For reliable results, it is necessary to use a new generation of PDFs, which are specifically designed to remain accurate and stable under conditions of arbitrarily large $Q^2$ values.
+The LHAPDF 6.5.5 library \cite{LHAPDF6.5.5} was employed for the interface.

+The prescriptions outlined in the CMS LHC Technical Design Report \cite{TDR} are as follows. \begin{enumerate} \item The reaction referenced as (\ref{hh-mumu}) involves unpolarized protons with a total proton centre-of-mass energy of $\sqrt{S}=13.6\ \mbox{TeV}$ (Run 3/HL-LHC) and features a $\mu^-\mu^+$ final state. \item The CMS detector imposes standard kinematic restrictions on the angular acceptance of detected leptons.
+For a lepton $\ell^-$, these constraints are expressed either in terms of the polar angle as $-\zeta^* \leq \cos\theta \leq \zeta^*$ or in terms of pseudorapidity as $|y(\ell)| \leq y(\ell)^*$, where the pseudorapidity is defined as $y(\ell) = - \log\tan \frac{\theta}{2}$, and the relation between $\cos\theta$ and $y(\ell)$ is given by $\cos\theta = \tanh y(\ell)$.
+For the CMS detector, the specific values of the acceptance parameters are: $y(\ell)^* = 2.5$, $\zeta^* \approx 0.986614$.
+Identical kinematic restrictions are applied to the positively charged lepton $\ell^+$. \item The standard restriction of the CMS detector on the transverse momentum components of particles: ${p_{3,4}}_T \geq 20\ \mbox{GeV}$. \end{enumerate}

-We need some formulas for energies, angles, etc. in hadron c.m.s. (let us denote it as h.c.m.s).
-To get them we find the proper combinations in parton c.m.s (p.c.m.s) and use the substitutions (\ref{QPM}) to go in h.c.m.s.
-So, in p.c.m.s.
+We require a set of kinematic expressions for energies, angles, and related variables in the hadron centre-of-mass system (denoted hereafter as h.c.m.s.).
+To derive these quantities, we first identify the corresponding expressions in the parton centre-of-mass system (p.c.m.s.) and subsequently apply the transformation rules specified in Eq.~(\ref{QPM}) to translate the results into the h.c.m.s.
+In the p.c.m.s., the following relations hold: